Rajpratik71/zfs_wiki/OpenZFS-exceptions.md

 OpenZFS issue id | status/ZFS commit | comment
 ---|---|---
+8265|-      |The large_dnode feature has been implemented for Linux.
 8138|-      |This man update will be picked up when the mandoc pages are merged.
 8021|7657def|
 8022|e55ebf6|